2013 Student Financial Services Conference

 James Madison University

 SHOW FULL BIO » Linda Combs has been with James Madison University since 1992 and has been Director of the University Business Office since 2001.
 She received a B.S.
 In mass communciations with a concentration in journalism from JMU.
-The JMU Business Office is responsible for over21,000 student accounts, student billing, departmental charges, cashiering, university accounts receivable, all credit card processing and PCI compliance, Perkins Loan program, domicile reclassification and student ticket sales.
+The JMU Business Office is responsible for over 22,000 student accounts, student billing, departmental charges, cashiering, university accounts receivable, all credit card processing and PCI compliance, Perkins Loan program, and domicile reclassification.
 She has previously presented at NACUBO conferences and webcasts, state conferences and on behalf of third party vendors.

 CMD Outsourcing Solutions, Inc.

 SHOW FULL BIO » David joined CMD in November of 2005.
 Prior to CMD, he spent 15 years with Sallie Mae®, the nation’s largest provider of financial services to the higher education community.
 His last assignment with Sallie Mae was Managing Director of both E-commerce and Sallie Mae's higher education outsourcing group, Campus Solutions.
 David received a BS degree, with a concentration in finance, from the University of Kentucky and an Information Technology Certificate from the University of Virginia.
 David is a member of the National Association of College and University Operations Officers (NACUBO), The National Association of Student Financial Aid Administrators (NASFAA), The Southern Association of Student Financial Aid Administrators (SASFAA), The Eastern Association of Collegiate and University Business Officers (EACUBO), The Southern Association of Collegiate Registrars and Admissions Officers (SACRAO) as well as a member of the Counsel of Student Business Affairs of Florida.